BLKDG/components-theme/readme.md

 ### 3. Components

 Now we'll look at the components themselves.
 Gulp is set up to automatically comb our components for sass files, so you can create as many sass files in the components folders as you like.
-We've include an `enqueue_scripts()` function in our `renderComponent()` function that calls the component js file on demand.
+We've include an `enqueue_scripts()` function in our `render()` function that calls the component js file on demand.
 So that file will only be called if the related components php file is being used on the page.
 Gulp will automatically minify and uglify the js files you create.
 Using our example above, the components folder structure may look something like this:

 ```
 /components
 ├── /section
+	├── /views
 		├── section-title.php
 	├── _section.scss
 	├──section.js
 ```